 Was a local planning authority mast register available to check for suitable sites by the operator or the local planning authority?
-Yes If no explain why: Were industry site databases checked for suitable sites by the operator: Yes If no explain why:
+No If no explain why: We have not been able to find a publicly accessible mast regis ter for Gloucester City Council.
+Were industry site databases checked for suitable sites by the operator: Yes If no explain why: